 In a more serious form, both shoulders are packed into the pelvic brim in an anteroposterior or transverse/oblique diameter.

 Recognition is usually straightforward, turtle-necking may or may not be seen.
-Delivery may have been preciptiate, the shoulders having undergone little 'moulding' (similar to that of the fetal head in normal labor).
+Delivery may have been premature, the shoulders having undergone little 'moulding' (similar to that of the fetal head in normal labor).

-1. Put the patient into the lithotomy position and flex the hips further to bring the maternal thighs to the abdomen (McRobert's manoeuvre)
+1. Put the patient into the lithotomy position and flex the hips further to bring the maternal thighs to the abdomen (McRobert's maneuvre).

-2. Perform a generous episiotomy, if not already done - to allow the accoucher access to the pelvis.
+2. Perform a generous episiotomy, if not already done - to allow the doctor more access to the pelvis.

 3. Suprapubic pressure is applied, the head and neck of the fetus grasped and taken posteriorly (avoiding lateral flexion of the neck and traction on the brachial plexus)

-4. If this does not work, summon an anaesthetist (in the most difficult cases a GA may be required)
+4. If this does not work, summon an anaesthetist (in the most difficult cases a C-section may be required)

 7. If all else has failed, and the fetus is still alive, then cephalic replacement with caesarean section and symphysiotomy are the final two options.